-Meghan Markle is used to signing autographs for adoring fans, but that’s all going to change as soon as she marries Prince Harry in May.
-That’s because the Royals are not allowed to sing their name on…anything, for fear of forgery.
+Before Prince Harry came along, Meghan Markle was used to signing autographs for adoring fans, but that all changed as soon as she became a royal.
+That’s because the Royal Family is not allowed to sing their name on…anything, for fear of forgery.

 According to London-based Express, Diana’s husband, Prince Charles, also broke protocol in 2010 when he signed an autograph for a flood victim (he wrote “Charles 2010″ on a piece of paper).
 But his usual response to an autograph request is: “Sorry, they don’t allow me to do that.”

 It’s too bad Megs can’t give out autographs.
 Her handwriting is out of this world.
 She told Esquire in 2013 that she learned the art of calligraphy during her time at an all-girls Catholic school, back when they still taught handwriting.

 “I’ve always had a propensity for getting the cursive down pretty well,” she said.
 “What it evolved into was my pseudo-waitressing job when I was auditioning.
 I didn’t wait tables.
 I did calligraphy for the invitations for, like, Robin Thicke and Paula Patton’s wedding.”